 - Monthly SIR

-- Continuous interstitial monitoring
+- Continuous or monthly interstitial monitoring (for double wall pipe systems)

 The following fact sheets provide further information: